zsonnen/blackjack/README.md

 `visuals` file contains variety of ways to represent cards. a nicer, prettier way to output to user
  - note: if terminal width is too narrow, it may have an affect on the way cards are outputed

-Game is played with 6 52-card Decks
+Game is played with 6 52-card Decks.
+Deck will reshuffle after 50% cards are drawn

 Player starts with $1,000.00 to wager with ability to continue playing until balance hits $00.00